hpcaitech/ColossalAI-Documentation/versioned_docs/version-v0.1.0/features/2D_tensor_parallel.md

 ## Introduction

 1D tensor parallelism does not partition activations, which can also consume a great amount of memory in terms of large-scale models.
-To evenly distribute the computation and memory load, [an efficient 2D tensor parallelism algorithm](https://deepakn94.github.io/assets/papers/megatron-sc21.pdf) was introduced based on SUMMA (Scalable Universal Matrix Multiplication Algorithm).
+To evenly distribute the computation and memory load, [an efficient 2D tensor parallelism algorithm](https://arxiv.org/pdf/2104.05343.pdf) was introduced based on SUMMA (Scalable Universal Matrix Multiplication Algorithm).

 Let's still take a linear layer $Y = XA$ as an example.
-Given $P=q\times q$ processors, e.g. $q=2$, we split both the input $X$ and weight $A$ into
+Given $P=q\times q$ processors (necessary condition), e.g. $q=2$, we split both the input $X$ and weight $A$ into

 $$
 \left[\begin{matrix} X_{10} & X_{11} \\ X_{00} & X_{01} \end{matrix} \right]